ashlynpark/AntMarket/README.md

 --> npm start

----> then choose the appropriate development environment
+---> then choose the appropriate development environment, Scan the QR code with your phone camera and it should launch Expo go (app).